 Why go?
 If there’s ever a place to instill a sense of American pride in your young one, it’s here.

 What to do: In spring during the famous Cherry Blossom festival, The National Mall is where most of the action and colors are.
-Hit the Smithsonian National Museum of Natural History, the Smithsonian National Air & Space Museum and the Smithsonian National Museum of American History.
+Hit the Smithsonian National Museum of Natural History, the Smithsonian National Museum of African American History and Culture and the Smithsonian National Museum of American History.
 There are also several art museums — ideal for older kids — and the International Spy Museum.

-Where to stay: With its 4.5-star rating on TripAdvisor, The River Inn near Foggy Bottom metro station is a great (less than $250 per night) option.
-Closer to the National Mall, around $300 per night can get you a comfortable room at Sofitel Washington, D.C.
+Where to stay: With a No. 2 ranking on TripAdvisor, The River Inn near Foggy Bottom metro station is a great affordable option.
+Closer to the National Mall, you a comfortable room at Sofitel Washington, D.C.

 More info: Washington.org